Table of Contents

 - Instruction manual for installation.

-The Aquasana whole house water filter and conditioner has clear performance benefits over a standard water softener.
+The Aquasana EQ-1000 has clear performance benefits over a standard water softener.
 With its added filter, you’ll be able to benefit from soft water that tastes fresher and doesn’t contain harmful contaminants.
 It’s a good option for if you’re looking to actually improve water taste as well as consistency.

 The system’s salt-free descaler is designed to hook up to the filter system and provides scale prevention for the entire house without the use of chemicals or salt.
 This means you won’t need to bother with salt top-ups, and the system won’t need to regenerate, so you won’t have to factor in for water waste either.